Junhua-Liao/VSOD/README.md

 ## A Video Shot Occlusion Detection Algorithm Based on Abnormal Fluctuation of Depth Information

-This repository contains code and models for our paper:
+This repository contains the code and datasets for our paper (Accept by TCSVT 2023):

-> A Video Shot Occlusion Detection Algorithm Based on Abnormal Fluctuation of Depth Information
+> A Video Shot Occlusion Detection Algorithm Based on the Abnormal Fluctuation of Depth Information
 > Junhua Liao, Haihan Duan, Wanbing Zhao, Kanghui Feng, Yanbing Yang, Liangyin Chen